Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Bundles and connections

 \section{Bundles and connections}

 Let $\G$ be a graph.
 Given a fixed vector space $V$, a \textbf{$V$-bundle}, or simply a \textbf{vector bundle} $B$ on~$\G$ is the choice of a vector space $V_v$ isomorphic to $V$ for every vertex~$v$ of~$\G$.
-A vector bundle can be identified with the vector space $V_{\G}=\oplus_{v}V_v \cong V^{|\G|}$.
+We identify the vector bundle with the vector space $V_{\G}=\oplus_{v}V_v \cong V^{|\G|}$.
 A \textbf{section} of a vector bundle $B$ is an element of $V_{\G}$.

 If $H$ is a subgroup of $\Aut(V)$, an \textbf{$H$-connection} $\Phi$ is the choice for each directed edge $e=(v,w)$ of~$\G$ of an isomorphism $\phi_{v,w}\in H$ between the corresponding vector spaces $\phi_{v,w}:V_v\to V_{w}$, with the property that $\phi_{v,w}=\phi_{w,v}^{-1}$.
 This isomorphism is called the \textbf{parallel transport} of vectors in $V_v$ to vectors in $V_{w}$.
 Given an oriented cycle $\gamma$ in $\G$ starting at~$v$, the \textbf{monodromy} of the connection is the element of $\text{Aut}(V_v)$ which is the product of these isomorphisms around $\gamma$.
 Monodromies starting at different vertices on~$\gamma$ are conjugate.